navazsayani/brandforgeAi/src/content/blog/ai-image-refinement-step-by-step-guide.md

 #### Step 3: Refinement - Adding Context and Brand Elements

 Now, let's connect the image to our brand, "TerraBrew."
+This step is crucial for maintaining [brand consistency](/blog/ai-powered-brand-consistency-across-all-platforms).

 **Instruction:** `Place a few scattered coffee beans and a small, green plant in a terracotta pot near the cup.`